Table of Contents

-- The Select Subject tool has built-in Artificial Intelligence and is used to determine where your subject(s) are within the photo.
-One of the ways it does this is by analyzing the contrast of the image and will determine the subject(s) based on that contrast.
+- The Select Subject tool has built-in Artificial Intelligence.
+It is used to determine where your subject(s) are within the photo.
+One of the ways it does this is by analyzing the contrast of the image.
+Then it will determine the subject(s) based on that contrast.

 Upon further inspection, you may notice that the selection isn’t perfect.
 It rarely is.

-Either the selection didn’t perfectly find the edges of your subject and/or the edges need to be refined.
+Either the selection didn’t correctly find the edges of your subject and/or the edges need to be refined.